 Pastor John, it seems the miracles of Jesus can be so situational that it can be hard to know what the takeaways are from the stories as we read them in the gospels.
 How do you process the miracles of Jesus in your personal devotions?

-The day before yesterday, I was reading through the Bible with McCheyne’s Bible reading plan, and came across Matthew 16, where Jesus says to the disciples, “Beware of the leaven of the Pharisees.”
+Recently, I was reading through the Bible with M’Cheyne’s Bible reading plan, and came across Matthew 16, where Jesus says to the disciples, “Beware of the leaven of the Pharisees.”
 So clearly he is using a metaphor.
 I say clearly.
 It wasn’t so clear to the disciples.
 They start squabbling with each other about how they didn’t bring any bread.

-So the takeaway is: Slow down and meditate.
+Again, the takeaway is: slow down and meditate.
 Nothing that I have said here demands any scholarly training.
 You don’t need to know Greek.
-You don't even go to seminary here.
+You don't even need to go to seminary.
 You just need to slow down and pray and think and worship over the miracles of Jesus.